2D vs. 3D Robotic Vision Systems

 2D Robotic Vision2D robotic vision systems have been around longer than 3D systems.
 They have a long track record of being reliable and simple to operate.
 With 2D vision systems a camera processes an image of an object across x and y planes.
 Since these systems only provide two-dimensional feedback, they are best utilized for simpler applications involving pre-determined, highly repeatable parts and locations.
 For example, a FANUC M-20ia integrated with 2D vision is capable of locating a bin containing all circuit boards through programming the location and part type before being deployed.
 Since the bin contains all the same parts and remains in the same location a 2D camera can be utilized.

 The main advantages of 2D robotic vision systems are that they are less expensive to integrate than 3D systems, simple to operate, and currently are considered more reliable (mainly due to 3D technology still being new).
 2D robotic vision does have some drawbacks.
 In order for 2D vision to function successfully parts and their locations must be pre-determined and be highly repeatable.
 Most robotic assembly applications can utilize a 2D vision system.
 This can limit manufacturing flexibility as robots with 2D vision cannot operate completely autonomously and adjust to part changes on the fly.
-In addition, applications are limited to very basic versions with the best use of 2D cameras being for simple pick and place processes.
+In addition, applications are limited to very basic versions with the best use of 2D cameras being for simple automated pick and place processes.
 Another disadvantage is that they cannot operate in low or dim light.
 For those working with varying parts or looking to automate complex applications, a 2D vision system would not be recommended.

 3D robotic vision systems provide greater manufacturing flexibility with the capability for robots to adapt to changes in real-time.
 This is possible through the integration of a 3D camera with a Time-of-Flight camera that together provide object feedback in six degrees of freedom.
 A ABB IRB 4600-20/2.50 integrated with 3D vision is capable of measuring a part’s shape, depth, and location, greatly expanding its work scope.
-3D vision systems are advantageous as they improve the efficiency, flexibility, and productivity of industrial robots.
+3D vision systems are advantageous as they improve the efficiency, flexibility, and productivity of six axis robots.
 Both types of vision system add to the advantages of automating with robots